deadlyvipers/dojo_rules/introduction.md

 # Example

 My name is Jorge Atempa.
-I like the programming, rock music, coffee and pizza
+I like the programming, rock music, coffee and pizza.
+I want to improve my skills in Git (my favorite path).